California · MRT

 Do you need a license in California?

 Mold is one of the most heavily regulated restoration specialties in the United States, and some states (such as Florida, Texas, and Louisiana) genuinely require a specific mold license or registration to perform remediation.
-California has its own framework around mold-related work and consumer protections, and the exact licensing or registration obligations can change and vary by project scope and locality.
+California is not one of them: the California Department of Public Health states there are no California regulations licensing mold remediators or mold inspectors.
+General contractor licensing still applies where the job involves construction or repair — the Contractors State License Board licenses that work, and removal of hazardous substances requires its separate HAZ certification.
 A NISCR certificate is a professional credential, not a government license.
-Because mold rules are strict and state-specific, it is essential to verify current California state and local mold requirements before performing any remediation work.
+Because rules change and can vary by locality, verify current California state and local requirements before taking paid work.

 Local demand